Pappa Fourway: 1954:two-year-old career

 Pappa Fourway won four times from seven starts as a two-year-old.
 He won the Moulton Stakes, finished second in the Lavant Stakes at Goodwood, and was third in the Malton Stakes.

 1955:three-year-old career

-Pappa Fourway began his 1955 by running in handicap races.
+Pappa Fourway began running in handicap races.
 He made his first appearance as a three-year-old in the Prince of Wales's Handicap at Chester on 3 May.
 Carrying a weight of 132 pounds he won by three lengths from thirteen opponents.
 Three weeks later, he was assigned a weight of 133 pounds in the Stewards' Stakes at Epsom and won by six lengths in a time of 55.4 seconds.
 On 31 May, Pappa Fourway won the Festival Stakes at Birmingham Racecourse by three lengths.